reactjs/react.dev/src/content/reference/react/useState.md

 ---

-### Avoiding recreating the initial state {/*avoiding-recreating-the-initial-state*/}
+### Avoiding recreating the initial State {/*avoiding-recreating-the-initial-state*/}

-React saves the initial state once and ignores it on the next renders.
+React saves the initial State once and ignores it on the next renders.

 ```js
 function TodoList() {